rlnorthcutt/repose/example/content/post/tutorial-6.md

 	return ""
 }

-// Builds the ZenForge site based on the current project default values.
+// Builds the SiteStat site based on the current project default values.
 // It uses command-line flags to modify the root directory and config file.
 // If there is an error parsing the command flags, it prints an error message. func (c *Command) Build() {